 After the castle had cured and dried out, rough spots were cleaned up, the balcony floor and railing were mounted, and other accessories were constructed.

 Custom-fitting the doors from scrap wood and craft sticks is a long tedious task.
 They were cut, sanded, carved, painted, stained, and door knobs (seed beads) installed.
-The drawbridge was a must for a castle, but my hopes of hinging the balcony doors were quickly dashed by the irregular edges of the openings.
+The drawbridge was a must for a castle, but my hopes of hinging the balcony doors meant quite a bit of filing, sanding, and drilling the hinge holes before it all came together.

-NOTE: If you may be interested in making the railings, ladders, and furniture, please see this PDF: Hardware Cloth Wire Forming Tutorial
+NOTE: If you may be interested in making the hardware cloth railings, planter baskets, ladders, and furniture, please see this PDF: Hardware Cloth Wire Forming Tutorial

 A couple of coats of paint to get just the right color and mottled look, drawbridge in place, and second balcony railing installed.